chicolucio/truth-table-generator/README.md

 +-----+-----+----------+---------+
 ```
 The command `print(table.asPrettyTable())` renders the table with PrettyTable
-module as on the original version of this module:
+package as on the original version of this package:
 ```
 +---+---+--------+-------+
 | p | q | p => q | p = q |